omeka/omeka-s-enduser/docs/frontpage.md

 ![Installation front page for the "Stackable Sandbox" showing seven sites, three of which have summaries.](files/frontpage-basic.png)

-If you want this index page to be hidden from site visitors, a Global Administrator can select one public site on your installation to which visitors will be redirected when they navigate to your base URL (`yourdomain.net/omekas/`).
+If you want this index page to be hidden from site visitors, a Global Administrator can select one public site on your installation to which visitors will be redirected when they navigate to your base URL (from `yourdomain.org/omekas/` to `yourdomain.org/omekas/s/yourmainsite/`).
 To do so:

 - Go to Settings (the gear icon), then the General tab.
 - Under the "Default site" option, use the dropdown menu to select one of your current sites.